haidee09/DrivingApp-docs/doc/userManual/gettingStarted.md

-## Installation and execution of DrivingApp
+## Installation and running of DrivingApp

 The mobile application is available in the Google Play Store with the name DrivingApp, developed by Alicia Martínez - CENIDET.
 [Here](https://play.google.com/store/apps/details?id=mx.edu.cenidet.app) you can find the download link for the application, or you can search it in the Google Play Store as shown next image: